berndkuennen/lint_trilogy/Docs/conv_base64.md

 This page offers a comfortable HTML form to enter data and convert it.
 Use the button on the left side of the lower input field to copy the encoded data to the clipboard.

-## /lint/yaml/json
+## /conv/base64/json
 This interface accepts POST requests and awaits the data in the field _data_.
-Response is given as JSON structure (content type application/json) with the man key "encoded" as response which contains the encoded data.
+Response is given as JSON structure (content type application/json) with the main key "encoded" as response which contains the encoded data.

 Examples:
 ```